 For me, and for many of us, our first waking thought of the day is, I didn’t get enough sleep.”
 The next one is “I don’t have enough time.”
 Whether true or not, that thought of not-enough occurs to us automatically before we even think to question or examine it.
 We spend most of the hours and the days of our lives hearing, explaining, complaining, or worrying about what we don’t have enough of….Before we even sit up in bed, before our feet touch the floor, we’re already inadequate, already behind, already losing, already lacking something.
 And by the time we go to bed at night, our minds are racing with a litany of what we didn’t get, or didn’t get done, that day.
 We go to sleep burdened by those thoughts and wake up to that reverie of lack…This internal condition of scarcity, this mind-set of scarcity, lives at the very heart of our jealousies, our greed, our prejudice, and our arguments with life…

 When we think about it from this clarity it is easy to see that scarcity has most of us in its grip—not to mention entire countries and their leaders.
-While it is easy to point fingers at those in our world who are acting from fear or greed (politicians and/or NRA supporters come to mind) an awareness of how deep a consciousness of scarcity goes in each of us is apparent.
+While it is easy to point fingers at those in our world who are acting from fear or greed, an awareness of how deep a consciousness of scarcity goes in each of us is apparent.
 Anytime I compare myself unfavorably to anyone else, anytime I believe someone else is both capable or even interested in taking away my good, every time I am fearful of anything, anytime I’m worried about something—at the core of every one of those situations I am putting my faith and belief in an idea of scarcity.
 And when I do, how can I ever be enough, how could I ever have enough—to feel rich, safe and content?

 I find Brene Brown’s perspective on scarcity so compelling because, as she says, “Worrying about scarcity is our culture’s version of post traumatic stress…and rather than coming together to heal (which requires vulnerability), we’re angry and scared and at each other’s throats.”
 Brown is convinced that this climate of scarcity influences our culture in three major ways.
 Those ways are: